mobilecoinofficial/awesome-mobilecoin/directory/0001_BDMDC/README.md

 developer: "Buy.MobileCoin.com"
 developerSite: "http://buy.mobilecoin.com"
 ---
 Buy MobileCoin allows people and businesses to buy MobileCoin in the United States.
-We use the highest standards of global regulatory compliance and licensing.

-You can purchase Mobilecoin on [buy.mobilecoin.com](http://buy.mobilecoin.com).
-The website accepts payments by debit card or bank transfer.
+The website accepts payments by debit card or bank transfer and uses the highest standards of global regulatory compliance and licensing.
 The process takes users only a few minutes and is processed near instantly.
 The fees are low and transparent.

 ## [buy.mobilecoin.com](http://buy.mobilecoin.com)